neinteen/poke/README.md

             change only the modification time

     -r, --reference-file <REFERENCE_FILE>
-            use this files time, instead of current time.
+            use this files time, instead of current time

-    -t, --timestamp <TIMESTAMP>
+    -V, --version
-            use this timestamp, instead of current time.
+            Print version information
 ```

 ### Compatibility

-The current version (0.1.2) is only tested on windows, but should support Linux/Mac OS.
+The current version (0.1.3) is only tested on windows, but should support Linux/Mac OS.
 In the future I will test Linux builds in a vm.